7 Tips Toward Making Skiing & Snowboarding Your Family's Favorite New Activity

 If you are curious to learn more, take a quick read of some expert advice from Gail Setlock, Gore Mountain's Snow Sports Director.
-Gail has 32 years of teaching experience and is an expert in her field.
+Gail has over 30 years of teaching experience and is an expert in her field.
 There is a learning curve, but all skiers and riders agree that the reward is well worth the small effort.

 To make the transition from slow to pro, start with these tips:

 1. Adults - Take A Lesson!
 Unfortunately, we see many frustrated adults when friends or spouses try to teach their family members how to ski.
 Gore's certified instructors are trained to show you the proper ways to ski or ride, and you will learn quickly and safely, while having a great time.
 Please do not attempt to learn from a friend or family member!

 (Gore Mountain has expansive easier-rated terrain.
 Our beginner areas are separate from other guests, making for a comfortable and gradual learning experience.
-First-timers ages 13+ can try our Parallel from the Start or Learn to Snowboard- loaded with amazing value, these programs package lift ticket, lesson, and rental for just $79.
-Make it a three-day package and graduate with a savings card for $169.)
+First-timers ages 13+ can try our Parallel from the Start or Learn to Snowboard- loaded with amazing value, these programs package lift ticket, lesson, and rental for 1, 2, or 3 days in one deeply discounted price.)

 2. Test Your Child's Gear- Have children get acclimated to their clothing, helmet, and boots at home.
 Let them know that they will be wearing this when they go skiing.
 If you have equipment at home, have them go out into the backyard with their skis or board on to get used to it.
 When they arrive in a new location surrounded by new people, they will already have some level of familiarity and confidence with their clothing and gear.